btq-ag/keelung/README.md

 ### Upcoming (v0.22.0)

-- Operators for slicing and joining unsigned integers
+- Operators for **slicing** and **joining** unsigned integers
+- Internal: improvement of representation of polynomials with our new precise reference counter

+### Future

 - Optimization for the implementation of AES
-- Internal: improvement of representation of polynomials

-### Future
+- Make statement operators (e.g. `performDivMod`, which is only allowed in the `Comp` monad) to pure operators
 - Snarkjs/Circom integration
 - Optimization for the implementation of BLAKE2
 - Speedup compilation of operators on Bytes, Word16, Word32, and Word64
+- Include benchmarking in the CI/CD pipeline
+- Support PLONKish backend compilation
+- Quantitative information flow analysis for measuring privacy leak of programs (working with [Prof. Kohei Suenaga](https://www.fos.kuis.kyoto-u.ac.jp/~ksuenaga/) of Kyoto University)